Home Cinema Room Ideas and Designs

 colour - ciderdays

-Design ideas for a contemporary home cinema in London with dark hardwood flooring and a built-in media unit.
+Design ideas for a large contemporary home cinema in Hertfordshire with a projector screen.

-Inspiration for a modern home cinema in London with grey floors.
+Inspiration for a classic home cinema in London with grey walls, carpet and grey floors.

-This is an example of a contemporary enclosed home cinema in London with brown walls, carpet, a projector screen and grey floors.
+Medium sized contemporary enclosed home cinema in London with grey walls, a projector screen, grey floors and carpet.